artam1s/artam1s.github.io/_posts/2023-05-04-how-to-build-a-second-brain.markdown

 - Incubate ideas over time
 - Sharpen our unique perspectives

+A second brain works with 3 main tools: a digital note-taking app, a file system on your computer and a cloud service.
+Where you store each Intermediate Packet depends on what type of file it is or what content it has.
+For example, a summary about a book should be stored in your note-taking app while a pdf file for an invoice should go to your computer file system.

 # The CODE Method

 CODE stands for Capture, Organize, Distill, and Express The first 2 steps are based on the divergence stage of design thinking and the last 2 come from the convergence stage.